WasmEdge/docs/docs/start/getting-started/quick_start.md

 # Quick start on Linux

+## Overview

-In this guide, we will walk you through how to quickly install and run the WasmEdge Runtime on a generic Linux distribution (such as Ubuntu, Debian, Raspberry OS or WSL on Windows).
+In this guide, you will learn how to quickly install and run the WasmEdge Runtime on a generic Linux distribution (such as Ubuntu, Debian, Raspberry OS or WSL on Windows).
 Comprehensive and OS-specific installation instructions can be found [here](../install.md#install).

 <!-- prettier-ignore -->
 :::note